bargaisabelle/ceg3120-bargaisabelle/Projects/Project2/README.md

 2. Subnet
   - ![]()
   - Makes networks more efficient by allowing them to pass by unnecessary routes
+  - it is a range of ip addresses in your VPC

 3. Internet Gateway
   - ![]()
   - connects two different networks and allows the transfer/communication of data to different protocols
+  - enables communication between your VPC and the internet
+  - performs network address translation (NAT) for instances that have been assigned public IPv4 addresses

 4. Routing Table
   - ![]()